sabrinanne/anexia-laravel-changeset/README.md

     * object_uuid (tracked identifier of the object; 'id' property by default; not nullable)
     * related_changeset_id (child changeset that triggered an additional changeset for a parent model; the parent model is defined by $trackRelated in the child class; foreign_key to changeset; nullable)
-    * user_id (identifier of the user that triggered the change; must implement the ChangesetUserInterface; App\Model\User by default; nullable)
+    * user_id (identifier of the user that triggered the change; must implement the ChangesetUserInterface; App\Models\User by default; nullable)
     * created_at (timestamp of the changeset entry's creation in the database; auto-managed by Eloquent)
     * updated_at (timestamp of the changeset entry's last update in the database; auto-managed by Eloquent)